eugeniogarcia/cocroach/cocroach.md

 ### Creation

-__Each table automatically has an index created called primary__, which indexes either its primary key __or—if there is no primary key—a unique value for each row known as rowid__.
+__Each table automatically has an index created called primary__, which indexes either its primary key __orÂ—if there is no primary keyÂ—a unique value for each row known as rowid__.
 We recommend always defining a primary key because the index it creates provides much better performance than letting CockroachDB use rowid.

 The primary index helps filter a table's primary key but doesn't help SQL find values in any other columns.
 However, __you can use secondary indexes to improve the performance of queries using columns not in a table's primary key__.
 You can create them: